geotools/geotools/modules/unsupported/vpf/README.rst

 * nsi, Entity Node Spatial Index
 * tsi, Text Spatial Index

-The codebase has SpatialIndexHeader and SpatialIndexInputStream indicating that some support is infact available.
+The codebase has SpatialIndexHeader and SpatialIndexInputStream indicating that some support is in fact available.